devcontainers/devcontainers.github.io/_implementors/templates.md

 ## <a href="#release" name="release" class="anchor"> Release </a>

-_For information on distributing Templates, see [templates-distribution](/implementors/templates-distribution)._
+_For information on distributing Templates, see the [Templates distribution doc](/implementors/templates-distribution)._

 ### <a href="#option-resolution" name="option-resolution" class="anchor"> Option Resolution </a>